 The Multivariate ENSO Index (MEI) describes ocean-atmosphere coupling in the equatorial Pacific.
 Positive values of the MEI represent El Niño conditions while negative values represent La Niña conditions.
 El Niño conditions in the CCLME are associated with warmer surface water temperatures and weaker upwelling winds.
 The MEI also had an increasing trend, with more positive values since 1977 (Figure OC27).
 Most recently, the MEI had a relatively strong negative value in the winter of 2008 indicating La Niña conditions that typically favor ocean/atmospheric teleconnections and high productivity coupled with subarctic conditions in the CCS.
-The MEI switched to positive indicating El Niño conditions in the beginning of 2010, which switched to a negative value in the summer of 2010.
-La Niña conditions continued through mid-2011 and have begun to return to neutral in late 2011.
+The MEI switched to positive indicating El Niño conditions continued through mid-2011 and have begun to return to neutral in late 2011.
+The summer of 2012 saw higher values of the MEI, with average to low values of the MEI in the following summer and winters of 2013.
+Based on these recent MEI values, 2013 was not an El Niño year, which is supported by the relatively lower SSTs also observed during 2013.